docker-archive/deploykit/README.md

 $ make binaries
 ```
 This will create a directory, `infrakit` in the project directory.
 The executables can be found here.
 Currently, several binaries are available.
-More detailed documentations can be found here
+More detailed documentation can be found here

   + [`infrakit/cli`](./cmd/cli/README.md), the command line interface
   + [`infrakit/group`](./cmd/group/README.md), the default [group plugin](./spi/group)